Daniellem97/intermediate-repo/README.md

 1. Fork this repository.
 2. Via the UI, create an administrative stack in the root space pointing to this repository.
 3. Name this stack `intermediate-repo`.
-3. Set the project root as `Getting-Started`.
+3. Set the project root as `Getting-started`.

 The project root points to the directory within the repo where the project should start executing.
 This is especially useful for monorepos.